Notes on Genus: Solendovirus

 Type member: Tobacco vein clearing virus

-, which are distinctive amongst plant viruses in having double-stranded DNA.
+General DescriptionThis is one of 7 genera in the family Caulimoviridae, which are distinctive amongst plant viruses in having double-stranded DNA.
 Members of this genus are those with isometric, rather than bacilliform particles and with 4 major open reading frames in the genome.
-The type member of the genus was previously classified in the genus Cavemovirus
+The type member of the genus was previously classified in the genus Cavemovirus, but there are differences in gene organisation (the coat protein and movement proteins are encoded in different ORFs) and substantial divergence in sequence.
+The name reflects the nature of the type species as a Solanaceae endogenous virus.

 Virions composed of 16 % nucleic acid.